Image Credit: MISS KANITHAR AIUMLA-OR/Shutterstock.com

 The construction industry is the major consumer of bricks.
-Bricks can be used to construct numerous things such as arches, fireplaces, pavements, dams, bridges, tunnels, and walls.
+Bricks can be used to construct numerous structures and other elements of the built environment such as arches, fireplaces, pavements, dams, bridges, tunnels, and walls.

 Bricks also find use in the metallurgy and glass industries, which require bricks as lining material of furnaces.

 Brick is one of the most environmentally friendly and efficient building materials currently available.
 Although construction and demolition (C&D) waste tends to accumulate in many places and accounts for about 24% of materials in landfills, it is no longer a huge problem as old, broken, and used bricks are now sought after materials.
 Several countries enforce recycling of C&D waste by law.

 Today, antique bricks command a higher price than a new brick, which is advantageous as it reduces large-scale wastage.

 As well as being reused, bricks can be recycled.
 When homes, buildings, roadways, bridges, and other brick constructions are demolished, the resultant rubble can be collected and crushed and turned into new aggregate materials.
 These materials can be used by the same company or sold to other companies.

 Brick is recycled by first crushing the material with a primary jaw crusher then further reducing the crushed material with cone crushers.
 Then the material must be screened and, where required, blended through the pugmill to obtain several recycled products.
 Unused bricks, as well as bricks that do not pass the manufacturers’ standards, can also be recycled using the same crushing process to form brick chips.

 Recycled bricks have as much use as the virgin material.
 The key uses are as follows: